 Song graduated in 2016 at UBC Okanagan with a BA degree and a continued thirst to learn more about Indigenous survivors of the Residential School System.
 That turned into her current master’s degree research, which includes intergenerational survivors, the state of bonds within family structures, and the kinds of structures that help people in the community connect to each other and to the land.

 Among survivors and their descendants, Song says she’s noticed a pall of negativity—a general lack of optimism and healthy supports.
 In this, she can empathize.

 Song enrolled at UBC’s Okanagan campus in 2013.
 During her first year in Indigenous Studies, she also began learning about her mother’s history, as her mother was on a journey to tell her story for the first time.

-Song’s world began to shift, as she came to understand her mother’s way of living and the reasons why she grew up they way she did.
+Her world began to shift.
+Not until she was 30 years old did Song come to understand her mother’s way of living and the reasons why she grew up the way she did.

 Hearing her mother’s story inspired Song to push for a clearer understanding of all the systems that played a role in her mother’s life and within her own.
-This is the motivation behind her research project: analysing and evaluating indigenous student experiences in the education system.
+This was the motivation behind her first research project: analyzing and evaluating Indigenous student experiences in the education system.

 THE CIRCLE OF HEALING

 Song credits three Indigenous Studies professors at UBC Okanagan who made a difference along the way.

 “I am inspired by Dr. Margo Tamez’s use of words, and her passion for working with many Indigenous organizations and groups around the world.